 If you think you would like to give rambling a try you have come to the right place!

-Bromley Ramblers are a friendly bunch of pretty much equal numbers of men and women.
+Bromley Ramblers are a friendly bunch of men and women.
 If you turn up for one of our walks and introduce yourself to the Walk Leader you will be made very welcome.
 The Kent, Surrey and Sussex countryside is beautiful and on foot you see it from a completely different perspective.
 However, it is rambling not ambling and we typically average 2.5mph or so.
 That might not sound much but at the end of longer walks with a few hills and stiles and possibly some mud, you will probably feel tired and bits of you will ache that haven't ached before.
 However you will enjoy it and feel you have achieved something.

-If you if you are new to this try a shorter easier walk first to ease yourself into it.
+If you are new to this try a shorter easier walk first to ease yourself into it.
 We don't do anything that someone in reasonable health couldn't enjoy but It's like anything else physical, your body has to get used to it.
-We have had new walkers who have turned up to longer, strenuous walks, found it hard going, lagged behind and had to be lead back to the start because they bit off more than they could chew.
+We have had new walkers who have turned up to longer, strenuous walks, found it hard going, lagged behind and had to be led back to the start because they bit off more than they could chew.
 Worse, it put them off the whole idea and some we never saw again.

 To enjoy rambling, please make sure you wear appropriate clothing and footwear.
 Man made fibre clothes are best The UK is not Arizona and cotton jeans are not advisable if rain is forecast as they don't dry quickly and are then very cold, heavy and uncomfortable.
 Trainers are fine in the summer but you will come to value boots when it gets muddy and they do provide better ankle support.
 Bring plenty of water with you particularly during the summer months (a couple of half litre bottles is usually enough) .
 Leaders may decline participants who in their opinion are inadequately equipped or unfit for the particular walk, so if you have any disabilities, please contact us in advance.

 The walks listed in the Walk Programme are primarily for Ramblers’ Association members but non-members are welcome to join us as our guests for up to 3 walks.
 We are not too strict about this but would expect you to join The Ramblers if you walked with us regularly.
-Important: If you do decide to join the Ramblers and want to receive the Bromley printed programme you need to designate Bromley as your group of choice on the membership form - otherwise you may be allocated to another group depending where you live.
+Important: If you do decide to join the Ramblers and want to receive the Bromley walks programme you need to designate Bromley as your group of choice on the membership form - otherwise you may be allocated to another group depending where you live.

 In the Walk Programme a short description of each walk is provided, together with approximate mileage and grade.
 The grades we use are as follows:

-M : A moderate walk over average countryside
+Moderate.
+A walk over average countryside

 Some hills and varied conditions underfoot, depending on the time of year.
 You will need to be reasonably fit and prepared for longer walks but they will not be too exhausting and will be within average capabilities.
+Walking boots and warm, waterproof clothing are essential in all but the mildest of weather.

 Ideally, you need to have completed several M-graded walks.
 They will be long with steep hills and roughish terrain, covered at a reasonably fast pace.
+Newcomers with any doubt about their fitness should contact the organiser or leader in advance.

 We go to a lot of trouble with map references, postcodes and descriptions to make sure you can find the often out of the way start points where we usually meet.
 Car sharing is encouraged for environmental reasons and because many of the car parks we use are small.
 If you need a lift the leader may be able to help with arrangements but your best bet is to get to a walk and ask the walk leader to introduce you to someone who lives near you.
 You will probably find someone you can carshare with.